shinsaku417/solo/_PRESS-RELEASE.md

   > This app solves the problem by making it extremely easy to watch multiple streams at once.

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
+  > Watching multiple streams have never been this easy

 ## How to Get Started ##
-  > Go to the site and type streamer's username on the input box.
+  > Go to the site and type streamer's username or search for games.

 ## Customer Quote ##
   > "Now I don't need to buy anymore monitors to watch more streams"

 ## Closing and Call to Action ##
-  > Go to www.multistream.com and start watching
+  > Go to www.hexstream.com and start watching